Marriage and Family Therapy

 here to view Graduate Achievement Data.

-and positive transformation in the face of adversity.
-Students learn theory and skills essential to practicing in the field of marriage and family therapywhile developing their own personalized therapy model.
-The accredited degree program is part of the Department of Human Development and Family Science.
-Upon completion, graduates are qualified to sit for the national Marriage and Family Therapy licensing
+accredited degree program is part of the Department of Human Development and Family Science.
+Upon completion, graduates are qualified to sit for the national Marriage and Family

 Clinical Training